jeshu/neo-hackathon/clientApps/RawMaterialApp/README.md

 npm install
 ```
 ## Running the App
-Run the below command in order to start the raw material app.Please note this app runs on port **3010**.
+Run the below command in order to start the raw material app.
+Please note this app runs on port **3010**.
 ```sh
 npm start
 ```